I wrote the poem ‘Journey’, just as my heart was beginning to open in 2013.

 There are many who need little, even no preparation, and who “get it”, this discipline of enquiry into Thisness.

-For me, it has been decades of stumbling, falling down, failing, being rescued, not recognising received love, ferociously hating, self-sabotage, sleep-walking, when it was necessary simply to stop and open the eyes of my eyes.
-I guess study and self-disciplined enquiry could have brought about the reunion of my heart within my identity.
+For me, it has been decades of stumbling, falling down, failing, being rescued, not recognising received love, ferociously hating, self-sabotage, asleep-waking, when all I needed was simply to stop and open the eyes of my eyes.
+I guess years of meticulous study and self-disciplined enquiry could have brought about the reunion of my heart within my identity, but I always rebelled against training.

 As it turns out, a time came at the start of 2013, when other people allowed their hearts to share their visibility with my own.